 What’s the biggest number you can think of?
 A million?
 A billion?
 A trillion?
 A gazillion?
 Infinity?

 These terms did inspire one of the most famous and successful companies in the world today, though.
-Technology giant Google chose its name based on a purposeful misspelling of googol.
+Technology giant Google chose its name based upon a purposeful misspelling of googol.

 The company wanted to convey that its Internet search engine could provide huge quantities of information for its users.
 Google’s current headquarters in Mountain View, California, has come to be known as the Googleplex.

-Google now processes more than 1 billion search requests every day.
+Google now processes over 1 billion search requests every day.
 The main Google search engine is the Internet’s most-visited website.
-In fact, unique visitors to Google passed 1 billion for the first time in May 2011.

 The Google search engine — a noun — has become so associated with Internet searching that google — a verb — was added to the dictionary.
 It means “to use the Google search engine to obtain information on the Internet.”